WebOrigami/docs/src/content/pattern/display.md

 functions = js/codeFunctions(flat/json.js):
 ---

-Now that we've applied the Explorable interface to an object to create an explorable graph, let's write a simple tool that will display the contents of an explorable graph in the console.
+Now that we've applied the Explorable interface to an object to create an explorable graph, let's write a simple tool that will display the contents of that explorable graph in the console.

 To stay as close to the platform as possible, we'll render the graph in JSON format.
-JSON isn't particularly friendly, but does support deep structures.
+JSON isn't particularly friendly to write or read, but it's built into the platform and supports hierarchical structures.

 ## Convert an explorable graph to a plain object